Kingdom of Great Britain: Etymology

 The name Britain descends from the Latin name for the island of Great Britain, Britannia or Brittānia, the land of the Britons via the Old French Bretaigne (whence also Modern French Bretagne) and Middle English Bretayne, Breteyne.
 The term Great Britain was first used officially in 1474.

 The use of the word "Great" before "Britain" originates in the French language, which uses Bretagne for both Britain and Brittany.
 French therefore distinguishes between the two by calling Britain la Grande Bretagne, a distinction which was transferred into English.

 The Treaty of Union and the subsequent Acts of Union state that England and Scotland were to be "United into One Kingdom by the Name of Great Britain", and as such "Great Britain" was the official name of the state, as well as being used in titles such as "Parliament of Great Britain".
-(Note: "After the political union of the Kingdom of England and the Kingdom of Scotland in 1707, the nation's official name became the Kingdom of Great Britain".).
+(Note: The American Pageant, Volume 1, Cengage Learning (2012): "After the political union of the Kingdom of England and the Kingdom of Scotland in 1707, the nation's official name became the Kingdom of Great Britain".)
 The term Great Britain had been in use in some official contexts for a century, such as at the proclamation of Charles I's accession to the throne in 1625 as "King of Great Britain".

-The websites of the Scottish Parliament, the BBC, and others, including the Historical Association, refer to the state created on 1 May 1707 as the United Kingdom of Great Britain.
-Both the Acts and the Treaty describe the country as "One Kingdom" and a "United Kingdom", leading some publications to treat the state as the "United Kingdom".
-The term United Kingdom was sometimes used informally during the 18th century to describe the state.
+The websites of the Scottish Parliament and the BBC refer to the state created on 1 May 1707 as the United Kingdom of Great Britain.
+Both the Acts and the Treaty describe the country as "One Kingdom" and a "United Kingdom", leading some publications to treat the state as the "United Kingdom", but more correctly this term refers to the kingdom including Ireland which was created in 1801.
+Bamber Gascoigne has claimed that the term United Kingdom was sometimes used informally during the 18th century to describe the state.